stuartwells4/klem/README.md

      #insmod klem.ko
      #echo “device = eth0” > /proc/klem

      Each mesh can be assigned a specific ID
      #echo “id = 10” > /proc/klem

-Each mesh can be specified to filter certain ID’s from being received, thus allowing specialized topologies to be represented.
+     Each mesh can be specified to filter certain ID’s from being received, thus allowing specialized virtual topologies to be represented.
      #echo “filter = 30” > /proc/klem

      #echo “command = start” > /proc/klem